Have you ever been in bad situations? Of course you have – we all have.

 Right now, I would be playing video games 24/7.
 Instead, I’m doing so many things.

-During a period of 12 months, I write books, I train for marathons, I coach people, I do all sort of challenges, and much more.
+During a period of 12 months, I write books, I train for marathons, I coach people, I do all sorts of challenges, and much more.
 As well, two weeks ago I’ve started a new 9-to-6 job as a digital strategist and brand and organizational culture developer for a telecom company in the country I’m living in.

 I’m not trying to brag about something.
 All I’m trying to say is that my present moment would have been so different if I would have only played video games.